 - Wagyu: high quality meat from Wagyu cattle, a famous Japanese breed.
 How do you know you’re getting genuine Wagyu on your plate?
 There’s no way of telling for sure – you need to trust the restaurant!

-Ways of cooking
+Ways of cooking meat in Spain

 - Ahumado: smoked